 3. Get some fresh air (with SPF)!

 To alleviate stress, take a walk or crack a window!
 No matter how you choose,stay committed to wearing SPF.
 Even if you’re not in direct sunlight, UV rays can still affect the skin through glass, cloud coverage, and clothing.
 Blue light exposure from phone and laptop screens can also impact your skin, so it’s best to always be wearing a broad-spectrum sunscreen with antioxidants that will keep you protected!
-Dr. Lee recommends SLMD’s Daily Moisturizer with SPF 15, which doubles as a moisturizer and sunscreen to kill two birds with one stone or UV Bounce, which is a physical, mineral, powdered sunscreen that can easily be reapplied.
+Dr. Lee recommends SLMD’s Daily Moisturizer with SPF 15, which doubles as a moisturizer and sunscreen to kill two birds with one stone.

 4. Keep in touch with your dermatologist!